 A graduate of the NCAA Fellows Program and the NACWAA Executive Institute, Nevarez completed five years as an adjunct faculty member at the University of San Francisco’s Sport Management Master’s program, teaching sports law.

 Nevarez received her Juris Doctorate from the University of California.
-A four-year scholarship athlete and letterwinner in basketball at the University of Massachusetts, she graduated cum laude from UMass.
+A four-year scholarship student-athlete and letterwinner in basketball at the University of Massachusetts, she graduated cum laude from UMass.
 While a student, Nevarez served on the La Raza Law Journal and was a co-founder of the Boalt Hall Sport and Entertainment Law Society.
 She served on the board of advisors for the UMass sports management department, a division of the Isenberg School of Business.
-In June 2023, UMass announced that Nevarez would be honored with the Elaine Sortino Alumna Award for Achievement during the school’s 2023 Hall of Fame enshrinement.
+In 2023, Nevarez was honored with the Elaine Sortino Alumna Award for Achievement during the school’s annual Hall of Fame enshrinement.

 A native of Santa Clara, California, Nevarez is married to fellow Berkeley Law graduate Richard Young.